FAQ

 • requires less sand and traditional salt to be used, which benefits the environment and reduces cleanup costs

-• Is Road Guard Plus™ safe for grass and vegetation?
+• Is Road Guard Eco-Plus/Road Guard Plus™ safe for grass and vegetation?

 As long as it is applied correctly, using proper application methods and rates, inhibited calcium chloride should have little to no impact on grass and vegetation near a surface being treated.
 Tiger Calcium trains users on the appropriate application techniques and quantities for our products.